 What We Believe

-We are an Anglican parish, made up of two churches – St. James Church, Albion Street, New Brighton and Emmanuel Church, Seabank Road, New Brighton.
+We are an Anglican parish, made up of two churches – St. James Church, Albion Street, New Brighton and Emmanuel Church, Seabank Road, in the coastal town of New Brighton.

 What We Do